 Spring and autumn call for layers, but summer in Morocco?
 It’s a different beast altogether.
 With temperatures soaring well into the 100°F+ (38°C+) range in cities like Marrakech and Fes, dressing smart isn’t just about looking good—it’s about survival.
 The goal?
 Beat the heat, stay comfortable, and avoid looking like you just melted into the medina.
 For a one-week summer trip, here’s exactly what you need to pack:

-• 1-2 pairs of lightweight travel pants – Chinos or breathable travel pants keep you comfortable without feeling suffocated.
+- 1-2 pairs of lightweight travel pants – Chinos or breathable travel pants keep you comfortable without feeling suffocated.
 Our Chino in Dune offers a versatile, polished look with extra comfort.
-Pair them with a lightweight button-down or a breathable tee for daytime exploring, and throw on a linen blazer or lightweight jacket for an effortless evening upgrade.
+Pair them with a lightweight button-down or a breathable tee for daytime exploring, and throw on a linen blazer for an effortless evening upgrade.

-• Accessories – The Moroccan sun is no joke, so UV-blocking sunglasses and a wide-brim hat or cap are must-haves to keep cool and sunburn-free.
-A lightweight scarf is another ultimate travel hack—shields from the sun, and dust, and even doubles as a cooling wrap when dampened.
+- Accessories – The Moroccan sun is no joke, so UV-blocking sunglasses and a wide-brim hat or cap are must-haves to keep cool and sunburn-free.
+A lightweight scarf is another ultimate travel hack, shielding from the sun and dust, and even doubling as a cooling wrap when dampened.
 And for crowded souks?
 A crossbody bag or money belt keeps your valuables secure while you explore.

 In Moroccan summer, breathability and sun protection are non-negotiable.
 Linen, cotton, and merino wool will keep you cool and dry, helping you survive the heat without sacrificing comfort.
 Because let’s be real—no one wants to be the guy melting into the medina.
 But when winter rolls in, the game changes.